samrith-s/arryx/README.md

 ![version](https://badgen.net/npm/v/arryx) ![minzip size](https://badgen.net/bundlephobia/minzip/arryx)

-A lightweight implementation over native Javascript array for some extra sauce.
+> A lightweight implementation over native Javascript array for some extra sauce.

+Ever wondered why arrays in Javascript are notoriously difficult to work with?
+Worry no more.
+Arryx is the extension to arrays that you deserve.
+No more splicing and slicing.
+No more explaining to your someone why we access an array with square brackets.
+Arrys is comprehensive library which provides all the inbuilt methods and more to make working with arrays a breeze.

 ## Table of Contents